 ID Threat T.NETWORK_ATTACK An attacker is positioned on a communications channel or elsewhere on the network infrastructure.
 Attackers may engage in communications with the application software or alter communications between the application software and other endpoints in order to compromise it.
 T.NETWORK_EAVESDROP An attacker is positioned on a communications channel or elsewhere on the network infrastructure.
 Attackers may monitor and gain access to data exchanged between the application and other endpoints.
-T.LOCAL_ATTACK An attacker can act through unprivileged software on the same computing platform on which the application executes.
-Attackers may provide maliciously formatted input to the application in the form of files or other local communications.
-T.PHYSICAL_ACCESS An attacker may try to access sensitive data at rest.
+T.LOCAL_ATTACK An attacker can act through unprivileged software on the same computi on which the application executes.
+Attackers may provide maliciously fo input to the application in the form of files or other local communication T.PHYSICAL_ACCESS An attacker may try to access sensitive data at rest.
+T.FLAWED_ADDON Web browser functionality can be extended through the integration of third-party utilities and tools.
+Malicious or vulnerable add-ons could result in attacks against the system.
+Such attacks can allow unauthorized access to sensitive information in the browser, unauthorized access to the platform's file system, or even privilege escalation that enables unauthorized access to other applications or the operating system.
+T.SAME- ORIGIN_VIOLATION Violating the same-origin policy is a specialized type of network attack (covered generally as T.NETWORK_ATTACK in the App PP) which involves web content violating access control policies enforced by a web browser to separate the content of different web domains.
+It is specifically identified as a threat to web browsers, since they implement the access control policies that are violated in these attacks.